 You must not:

-No use of Anthroposophic Medicine UK’s logo or other artwork will be allowed for linking absent a trademark license agreement.
+No use of Anthroposophic Medicine UK’s logo or other artwork will be allowed for linking absent a trademark licence agreement.

 Without prior approval and express written permission, you may not create frames around our Web pages or use other techniques that alter in any way the visual presentation or appearance of our Web site.